Kimberley Hart on the farm

 Image courtesy of Times Union.
 Photo Credit: Paul Buckowski / Times Union

-Fascinating article on artist Kimberley Hart
+Fascinating article on artist Kimberley Hart's adventures in farming.

 TAGS: hart / reading